Who Was Sarah Boone?

-Born in the Deep South—in Summit, Pike County, Mississippi—in the 1860s or 1870s, Sarah Boone made her name by inventing the ironing board.
+Born in 1832 in Craven County, North Carolina, Sarah Boone made her name by inventing the ironing board.
 Boone was a rarity during her time, a female African-American inventor.
 In her patent application, she wrote that the purpose of her invention was "to produce a cheap, simple, convenient and highly effective device, particularly adapted to be used in ironing the sleeves and bodies of ladies' garments."
 Prior to that time, most people ironed using a board of wood rested across a pair of chairs or tables.
 She was living in New Haven, Connecticut, when her patent was granted in 1892.
-She died in 1900.
+She died in 1904.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!